Jurassic Park: Design

 Production designer Rick Carter did not want the fictional theme park to have "a lot of commercialized edifices that feel shallow and overly bright and overly energetic.
 Even though that is something that the park would probably evolve into if it were finished, I thought as a film it would feel shallow.
 This is, after all, not Disneyland."
 Carter designed the theme park to incorporate building designs characteristic of the film's setting of Costa Rica.
 The exterior design of the park's visitor center was loosely based on a Jerusalem temple.
 The interior design featured a dinosaur theme, including skeletons and a mural, the latter by artist Doug Henderson.

 For the control room, set designer Lauren Cory referred to computer environments at several theme parks as well as the Massachusetts Institute of Technology.
-The set included a wall-mounted 6 × 8 ft screen and numerous computers, lent by Apple, Silicon Graphics, UMAX Technologies, and Thinking Machines Corporation.
+The set included a wall-mounted 6 × 8 ft screen and numerous computers, lent by Apple, Silicon Graphics, Supermac Technologies, and Thinking Machines Corporation, together worth over $1.7 million.
 Jurassic Park was the first film to have computer screens running on-camera in real time.
 In previous films, CRT monitors failed to display correctly on film due to technical issues, resulting in computer screens needing to be inserted in post-production.
 The film crew solved this issue by dropping the refresh rate in the screens displayed in the film to 48 hertz.
+A second room was built adjacent to the control room, in which a team managed by graphics supervisor Michael Backes controlled the graphics seen on the screens in the control room.
+A full 3D model of Isla Nublar was created to display on the main projection screen, and Earthwatch, a company that made 3D visualizations for computer stations, provided a hurricane model to use on the projection screen.